mozilla/CCADB-Tools/API_AllCertificateRecords/README.md

 ## 6. Filtering the Dataset

 > [!NOTE]
-> The `filters` block is required to support efficient pagination.
+> The `Filters` block is required to support efficient pagination.
 Queries that include Long Text Area fields are limited to approximately 100 records per page.

 Any request sent without active partitioning filters will return the first page of full export.
-You should provide `filters` with `PageNumber` to retrieve subsequent pages.
-Also, you must provide either `notBeforeYear` or `notBeforeDecade` to properly segment the dataset.
+You should provide `Filters` with `PageNumber` to retrieve subsequent pages.
+Also, you must provide either `NotBeforeYear` or `NotBeforeDecade` to properly segment the dataset.

-You can restrict the search using `notBeforeYear` or `notBeforeDecade`:
+You can restrict the search using `NotBeforeYear` or `NotBeforeDecade`:

-- **`notBeforeYear`**: Matches certificates where the `ValidFrom` year matches exactly and must be between `1990` and `2100`.
+- **`NotBeforeYear`**: Matches certificates where the `ValidFrom` year matches exactly and must be between `1990` and `2100`.
-- **`notBeforeDecade`**: Matches certificates where the `ValidFrom` year falls within the 10-year decade (e.g., `2020` covers `2020` through `2029`).
+- **`NotBeforeDecade`**: Matches certificates where the `ValidFrom` year falls within the 10-year decade (e.g., `2020` covers `2020` through `2029`).

 > [!NOTE]
-> If you provide both `notBeforeYear` and `notBeforeDecade`, **`notBeforeYear` takes precedence** and the decade filter is ignored.
+> If you provide both `NotBeforeYear` and `NotBeforeDecade`, **`NotBeforeYear` takes precedence** and the decade filter is ignored.

 ### Example: Filter by Year (2024)